agopalareddy/instagram-unfollow-checker/README.md

 *   Logs into Instagram using your credentials (entered in the app).
 *   Handles 2-Factor Authentication (2FA) via a pop-up prompt.
 *   Saves login sessions (`<username>.session` file) to avoid repeated logins.
+*   Handles expired/invalid sessions by prompting for password.
 *   Fetches your followers and the accounts you follow (followees).
 *   Displays status updates and results directly in the app window.
 *   Saves the list of non-followers (as profile URLs) to `not_following_back.txt`.